dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 - A PR will be made to these Ocean components: _______, following best practices for quality etc
 - I commit to working with Ocean core developers to merging the PR

+<u>IF: Improvements to OceanDAO, then:</u>
+- Any DAO tooling will be found

 ## Project Deliverables - Roadmap

 - Any prior work completed thus far?